-- 4. A tenancy agreement was made on 13 March 2014 between Teamway Group Limited, an indirect wholly-owned subsidiary of the Company, as landlord and City First Limited, an indirect wholly-owned subsidiary of Midland Holdings, as tenant whereby the landlord agreed to let the premises located at the whole of 21st Floor, Ford Glory Plaza, No.37 Wing Hong Street, Kowloon, Hong Kong for generating secure and steady income and providing price certainty on rental for the benefits of the Group for a term of two years commencing from 19 March 2014 to 18 March 2016 at a monthly rental of HK\$175,000 without rent-free period and option to renew (details of which were disclosed in the announcement of the Company dated 13 March 2014). - 5.
-A cross referral services agreement (the "Cross Referral Services Agreement") was made on 31 October 2012 between the Company and Midland Holdings in relation to referral services provided between the relevant members of Midland Group (excluding the Group) and of the Group, whereby Midland Group may refer estate agency business in respect of industrial and commercial properties and shops in Hong Kong, Macau and the People's Republic of China (the "PRC") to the relevant members of the Group from time to time, and the Group may refer estate agency business in respect of residential properties in Hong Kong, Macau and the PRC to the relevant members of Midland Group from time to time (the "Transactions").
+- 4. A tenancy agreement was made on 13 March 2014 between Teamway Group Limited, an indirect wholly-owned subsidiary of the Company, as landlord and City First Limited, an indirect wholly-owned subsidiary of Midland Holdings, as tenant whereby the landlord agreed to let the premises located at the whole of 21st Floor, Ford Glory Plaza, No.37 Wing Hong Street, Kowloon for generating secure and steady income and providing price certainty on rental for the benefits of the Group for a term of two years commencing from 19 March 2014 to 18 March 2016 at a monthly rental of HK\$175,000 without rent-free period and option to renew (details of which were disclosed in the announcement of the Company dated 13 March 2014). - 5.
+A cross referral services agreement (the "Cross Referral Services Agreement") was made on 31 October 2012 between the Company and Midland Holdings in relation to cross referral services provided between the relevant members of Midland Group and of the Group, whereby Midland Group may refer estate agency business in respect of industrial and commercial properties and shops in Hong Kong, Macau and the People's Republic of China (the "PRC") to the relevant members of the Group from time to time, and the Group may refer estate agency business in respect of residential properties in Hong Kong, Macau and the PRC to the relevant members of Midland Group from time to time (the "Transactions").
 The Transactions had been conducted on a case-by-case basis and on normal commercial terms.
 The Transactions contemplated thereunder and the relevant annual caps were approved by the independent shareholders of the Company at the extraordinary general meeting held on 13 December 2012.

-Under the Cross Referral Services Agreement, the annual caps for the referral fees payable by the Group to Midland Group for the year ended 31 December 2013, the year ended 31 December 2014 and the year ending 31 December 2015 had been fixed at HK\$84 million, HK\$89 million and HK\$94 million respectively, while the annual caps for the referral fees payable by Midland Group to the Group for the year ended 31 December 2013, the year ended 31 December 2014 and the year ending 31 December 2015 had been fixed at HK\$40 million, HK\$45 million and HK\$50 million respectively.
-The aggregate annual values for the referral fees payable by the Group to Midland Group in 2014 were approximately HK\$87.7 million and for the referral fees payable by Midland Group to the Group in 2014 were approximately HK\$27.3 million, which had not exceeded the maximum aggregate annual values for that year (details relating to the Cross Referral Services Agreement and the annual caps were set out in the announcement and circular of the Company dated 31 October 2012 and 21 November 2012 respectively).
+Under the Cross Referral Services Agreement, the annual caps for the referral fees paid/payable by the Group to Midland Group for the years ended 31 December 2013, 2014 and 2015 had been fixed at HK\$84 million, HK\$89 million and HK\$94 million respectively, while the annual caps for the referral fees paid/payable by Midland Group to the Group for the years ended 31 December 2013, 2014 and 2015 had been fixed at HK\$40 million, HK\$45 million and HK\$50 million respectively.
+The aggregate annual values of the referral fees paid/payable by the Group to Midland Group under the Cross Referral Services Agreement in 2015 were approximately HK\$74.6 million and of the referral fees paid/payable by Midland Group to the Group under the Cross Referral Services Agreement in 2015 were approximately HK\$26.4 million, which had not exceeded the maximum aggregate annual values for that year (details relating to the Cross Referral Services Agreement and the annual caps were set out in the announcement and circular of the Company dated 31 October 2012 and 21 November 2012 respectively).